Written by: Lauryn Feil

 Reviewed by: Yvette Williams-Brown, MD

 Ovarian cancer is the fifth most common cancer in women and the most common cause of gynecological cancer-related deaths, but there is not a reliable or standardized screening to prevent or catch ovarian cancer early.
 MD Anderson and other study sites, including UT Health Austin, are participating in a clinical trial to determine if a blood test could help detect ovarian cancer early in women who are post-menopausal.

-“Unless a woman has a family history of ovarian cancer or the BRCA mutation, right now there isn’t a reliable screening to test for early signs of ovarian cancer in the general population of women,” says Yvette Williams-Brown, MD, gynecologist/oncologist for the Livestrong Cancer Institutes at UT Health Austin and principal study investigator for this site.
+“Unless a woman has a family history of ovarian cancer or the BRCA mutation, right now there isn’t a reliable screening to test for early signs of ovarian cancer in the general population of women,” says Yvette Williams-Brown, MD, gynecologic oncologist in both UT Health Austin’s Livestrong Cancer Institutes and Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, and principal study investigator for this site.
 “The purpose of this study is to see if a blood test, known as the CA-125 test, can help us detect ovarian cancer early in post-menopausal women, which is the population at the highest risk for developing ovarian cancer.”

 The CA 125 blood test measures the concentration of the CA 125 glycoprotein antigen that is produced on the surface of cells and released into the bloodstream.
 The level of this antigen is typically higher than normal in women with ovarian cancer.
 However, it can also be higher than normal in pregnancy, endometriosis, pelvic inflammatory disease, menstruation, acute and chronic hepatitis, and non-cancerous diseases.

 The antigen levels from the blood sample along with patient information are put through an algorithm that determines potential next steps for patients who may be flagged as high-risk for ovarian cancer.